h4writer/droneshowcreator/docs/discription_edit_actions.rst

   5.1.3.2 Drone closeness indicator

-  *Function that indicates with a red block above the drone when the drones are placed too close to each other,and this cannot be performed in reality*
+  *Function that indicates with a red block above the drone when the drones are placed too close to each other, and this cannot be performed in reality*

 5.2 Buttonpane
 ----------------